Khalidmamdou7/lughati-compiler/README.md

 - [YACC](https://www.gnu.org/software/bison/) (Yet Another Compiler Compiler)
 - [Make](https://www.gnu.org/software/make/) (A GNU tool which controls the generation of executables and other non-source files of a program from the program's source files)

+## GUI

+We have also developed a Web-based GUI for the Lughati Compiler.
+You can find it [here](./src/gui/).
+Make sure to run the backend server and the frontend server using `npm i` and `npm start` respectively in each directory.

 ## Building and Running